LackOfWitness/west-us-credit-card-fraud/README.md

 ### Task 3: Analyze the Timeline of Transactions (Michael)

-- Create a timeline plot of the transaction data to observe trends over time, focusing on identifying any patterns or changes in transaction volume.
+- Create a **Timeline Series Line Plot** of the transaction data to observe trends over time, focusing on identifying any patterns or changes in fraudulent average transaction amounts.

-- **Time Series Line Plot:** Create a line plot showing the number of transactions over time.
+- **Time Series Line Plot:** Create a line plot showing the volume of transactions over time.
 This can help identify trends, seasonality, or any sudden spikes in transaction volume.

-- **Bar Chart** Create a bar chart to show when fraudulent transactions occur during the day.

-- **Patterns:** Look for seasonal trends (by season), around holidays and post COVID trends.
+- **Patterns:** Look for seasonal trends (by season), around holidays and COVID shutdown trends.

 ### Task 4: Analyze Merchants and Categories with Higher Fraud Incidence (Joseph & Micah)

-- Identify which categories have the highest rates of fraud by calculating fraud incidence for each.
+- Identify which top 10 merchants have the highest rates of fraud by calculating fraud incidences for each.
+Also capture the categories of these merchants and the states where the frauds occured.

-- Top 10 Merchant and show fraud amounts.

-- **Bar Chart:** Create bar charts to display the fraud rate for each category.
-This can help highlight which categories have highest fraud amounts.
+- **Bar Chart:** Create bar chart to display the fraud count for each top 10 merchant.
+This helps to illustrate the distribution of fraudulent transactions across merchants.
+By color-coding the bars according to the merchants' categories, the plot also provides insight into which categories of merchants are more frequently involved in fraudulent activities.

-- **Bar Chart:** Create bar charts to display the fraud rate for each state.
-This can help highlight which states have higher fraud amounts.
+- **Bar Chart:** Create bar charts to display the fraud rates for each state and by category.
+This can help highlight which states and categories have higher fraud amounts.

+- **Map Plot:** visualizes data on fraudulent transactions across different geographic locations.
+This provides insights into where fraud is most concentrated by displaying the number of fraudulent transactions and total transaction amounts on an interactive map, with the ability to distinguish between different states through color coding.
+This is useful for identifying geographic hotspots of fraudulent activity and understanding regional patterns.

 ### Task 5: Analyze Relationship Between Transaction Amount and Fraud Likelihood (Sergei)